GenealogyCollective/gprime-archive/README.md

 Options:
 ------------

-* --site-dir=PATH - The directory of the gPrime site directory (required)
+* --site-dir=PATH/TO/FOLDER - The directory of the gPrime site directory (required)
 * --sitename="Site Name" - Name to use for the site (optional, "gPrime" is default)
 * --language=LANG_CODE - Language code (eg, "fr") for language to show webpages ("en", English, is default)
 * --create=TREE-NAME - Create a site directory (given by --site-dir) and family tree database with TREE-NAME